Richard Westbrook

-Richard Westbrook (born 10 July 1975) is a British professional racing driver noted for his success in racing Porsche and International sports cars.
-As a junior, he attended St Joseph's College, Ipswich.
-He has won both the Porsche Supercup international championship (in 2006 & 2007) and the Porsche Carrera Cup in his native Britain (2004).
-At the end of the 2007 season, Richard signed a factory contract deal with the German marque Porsche, and the British ace proceeded to take on the world's best on the other side of the Atlantic.
-The next year (2009), Westbrook won the highly coveted FIA GT2 Championship, taking four victories in the process, establishing himself firmly on the World motor sport stage and in the upper echelons of elite sports car drivers.

-In 2011 Westbrook signed with Corvette as a factory driver, competing in both the Rolex Sports Car Series and American Le Mans Series.
-Notably, in 2013 Richard won the 12 Hours of Sebring.
-For the 2016 United SportsCar Championship, he will join the Chip Ganassi Racing to drive the new Ford GT.
+Richard Westbrook (born 10 July 1975) is a British former professional racing driver, noted for his success in sports car racing.

+A two-time Porsche Supercup champion in 2006 and 2007, Westbrook became a Porsche factory driver and won the 2009 FIA GT Championship in GT2.
+Between 2011 and 2015, Westbrook drove for Corvette in both the American Le Mans Series and Rolex Sports Car Series.
+He won the 2013 12 Hours of Sebring in GT and was 2015 United SportsCar runner-up in DP.
+Between 2016 and 2019, Westbrook drove the new Ford GT for the Chip Ganassi works team in IMSA, winning the 2018 24 Hours of Daytona in GTLM.

+In his late forties, Westbrook competed in the FIA World Endurance Championship in Hypercar.
+He finished third overall at the 24 Hours of Le Mans twice—in 2022 for Glickenhaus and in 2023 for Cadillac.
+He retired from motorsport at the end of 2024.

 Early career

-Early Years (1986–1996)
+Early years (1986–1996)

-Born in Chelmsford, Westbrook began karting in 1986.
+Born in Chelmsford, Westbrook attended St Joseph's College, Ipswich and began karting in 1986.

-Following a successful Formula Vauxhall Winter Series campaign in 1993 (2nd place in the series, 1 win), he headed to Europe to compete in the Formula Opel Lotus Euroseries.
-After a promising showing (4th place in the series, 1 win) in his debut year, he returned in 1995 and took three victories, narrowly missing out on third place in the series.
+Following a successful Formula Vauxhall Winter Series campaign in 1993 (second place in the series, one win), Westbrook headed to Europe to compete in the Formula Opel Lotus Euroseries.
+After a promising showing (fourth place in the series, one win) in his debut year, he returned in 1995 and took three victories, narrowly missing out on third place in the series.

-In 1996 Westbrook moved up to Formula 3 and headed for the highly competitive German Formula 3 Series (with Tokmakidis Motorsport) and the Austrian Formula 3 Cup (Achletiner Motorsport).
+In 1996, Westbrook moved up to Formula 3 and headed for the highly competitive German Formula 3 Series (with Tokmakidis Motorsport) and the Austrian Formula 3 Cup (Achletiner Motorsport).
 In German F3, he was up against a number of European drivers, including future F1 stars like Nick Heidfeld and Jarno Trulli and he took one win in a short campaign.

 In Austria, having missed the opening pair of races due to cutting a late deal, Westbrook saw off the challenge of German racer Tim Bergmeister and a host of local drivers to take two victories in 1996 before missing the final two rounds due to budgetary issues.

-Career Break (1997–2002)
+Career break (1997–2002)

 Having been unable to secure the budget required to compete and advance his career, Westbrook was forced to take a lengthy six-year break from racing, before convincing a friend to loan him the money to buy a Porsche GT3 Cup Car for the 2002 season.